ethanaward/pianobar-skill/README.md

 }
 ```

-Once adding settings.json, the skill should reload from the mycroft MSM.
+Once editing settings.json, the skill should reload from the mycroft MSM.
 If not, restart the skills service.

 On Mark 1 and Picroft
 ```